-Dale Adams (Steve) trained at the Arts Ed, London.
-His stage appearances include Prince Charming in Cinderella and Frankie Valli in Oh What a Night!
+Dale Adams (Steve): trained at the Arts Ed, London.
+Stage appearances include Prince Charming in Cinderella and Frankie Valli in Oh What a Night!
 He has also appeared at Glyndebourne and was in the ensemble for the Olivier Awards.

-Hayley Hampson (Eve) trained at Liverpool Institute for Performing Arts and her credits include: Blue Girl in Shout!
+Hayley Hampson (Eve): trained at Liverpool Institute for Performing Arts.
+Her credits include: Blue Girl in Shout!
 The Mod Musical; Faryl in Golden Oldies; Daisy in Pharaoh Cross the Mersey; and Sophie in Departure Lounge.

 Press Night: Tuesday 28th March 2017